karlolac/.NET-MagicDestroyers/README.md

-.NET Game - Project
+.NET Game - Learning Project

-This repository contains an unfinished .NET game project that I started while taking a C# course.
-The goal of the project is to build a simple game using .NET technologies as part of my learning process.
-It currently includes the foundational setup of the game, but it is not yet fully functional or complete.
+This repository contains a simple .NET game project that I started during my C# course.
+The goal was to learn and apply the fundamentals of object-oriented programming (OOP) while building a basic game using .NET technologies.

-Current Progress: Basic game structure implemented
+Current Progress

-Initial classes and logic for core game functionality
+Basic game structure implemented

-Application of object-oriented programming (OOP) concepts through the following classes:
+Core classes and logic included

--Player
+Object-Oriented Programming Concepts

-   Encapsulation: Player data such as health, score, and name are protected and accessed only through public methods.
+Encapsulation

--Character
+Implemented in the Player class, where attributes like health, score, and name are protected and accessible only through public methods.

-   Inheritance: The Warrior class inherits basic features from the Character class.
+Inheritance

--Program
+Demonstrated through the Warrior class inheriting basic features from the Character class.

-   Polymorfism: The Program class showcases polymorphism by utilizing a common interface for various character classes, including Warrior, Knight, Assassin,
+Polymorphism

-                Mage, Necromancer, and Druid.
-Each character class inherits from the base class Character and overrides the Attack() method to provide specific behavior.
+Showcased in the Program class, which uses a common interface for various character classes.
+Each character class, such as Warrior, Knight, Assassin, Mage, Necromancer, and Druid, inherits from the base Character class and overrides the Attack() method to provide unique behavior.